How the New EU Tariffs Are Changing the Chinese EV Invasion

 Ryo Tanaka

 The European Union's decision to impose tariffs of up to 38% on Chinese-built electric vehicles has sent shockwaves through the automotive industry.
+Aimed at curbing what the EU calls 'unfairly subsidized' vehicles from undercutting local manufacturers, the policy is already reshaping the global auto landscape.
 But the 'invasion' isn't stopping—it's just changing shape.

-Automakers like BYD, MG (SAIC), and Zeekr are accelerating plans to build manufacturing facilities within Europe.
-BYD's plant in Hungary is rapidly taking shape, while Chery has taken over an old Nissan plant in Barcelona.
-By building cars locally, these companies can bypass the tariffs entirely.
+Automakers like BYD, MG (SAIC), and Zeekr are accelerating plans to build manufacturing facilities within Europe to bypass the import duties.
+BYD's massive plant in Hungary is rapidly taking shape and will soon begin producing cars for the EU market, while Chery has taken over an old Nissan plant in Barcelona to assemble its Omoda and Jaecoo brands locally.
+Leapmotor has partnered with Stellantis to build cars in Poland.
+By becoming 'European' manufacturers, these companies can avoid the tariffs entirely.

-In the short term, some Chinese brands have decided to absorb the cost of the tariffs rather than pass them on to consumers, accepting lower profit margins to maintain market share.
-Others are shifting their focus to higher-margin premium segments where the tariff impact is less noticeable.
+In the short term, the tariff impact on consumers is mixed.
+Some Chinese brands have decided to absorb the cost of the tariffs rather than pass them on, accepting lower profit margins to aggressively maintain market share and build brand recognition.
+Others, however, are shifting their focus away from budget EVs towards higher-margin premium segments, where a tariff-induced price bump is less noticeable to wealthy buyers.
+This means the promised flood of dirt-cheap Chinese EVs for the European working class has been somewhat stemmed.